mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 #### Improvements

-- Add a task queue so that the execution of multiple handlers happens in a *batch* (it's not actually a batch, the way the event loop works is that multiple calls to an API like `setTimeout` will add multiple tasks to the task queue as well, however, if we send them in a *batch* all the handlers will be executed in a row in the next event loop)
+- Add a task queue so that the execution of multiple handlers happens in a *batch* (it's not actually a batch; the way the event loop works is that multiple calls to an API like `setTimeout` will add multiple tasks to the task queue as well.
+However, if we send them in a *batch*, all the handlers will be executed in a row in the next event loop).
-- Add missing methods: `Promise.all`, `Promise.race` and the like
+- Add missing methods: `Promise.all`, `Promise.race`, and the like.
-- Performance improvements, the creator of BlueBird has a [detailed document](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) with some optimization tips
+- Performance improvements: The creator of Bluebird has a [detailed document](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) with some optimization tips.
-- Async stack traces, see [`q`](https://github.com/kriskowal/q#long-stack-traces)
+- Async stack traces: See [`q`](https://github.com/kriskowal/q#long-stack-traces).